 Find the Right Helmet Fit

-- Make sure your child has the right size helmet and wears it every time when riding, skating or scooting.
-Your children's helmet should meet the U.S. Consumer Product Safety Commission's standards.
-When it's time to purchase a new helmet, let your children pick out their own; they'll be more likely to wear them for every ride.
+Make sure your child has the right size helmet and wears it every time when riding, skating or scooting.
+Your children's helmet should meet the U.S. Consumer Product Safety Commission's (CPSC) standards.
+When it's time to buy a new helmet, let your children pick out their own; they'll be more likely to wear them for every ride.

 Use Appropriate Helmets for Different Activities

-- When skateboarding and long boarding, make sure your child wears a skateboarding helmet.
+When skateboarding and long boarding, make sure your child wears a CPSC certified skateboarding helmet.

 Proper Equipment and Maintenance Are Important

 Ensure proper bike fit by bringing the child along when shopping for a bike.
 Select one that is the right size for the child, not one he or she will grow into.

 When children are sitting on the seat of the bicycle, their feet should be able to touch the ground.